 2. SIRCH could help Tom with an application for a renovation grant

 3. Community Kitchen could provide free meals, if needed.

 4. The Bereavement Program could help Martha with her grief.

-5. SIRCH could refer them to other resources, (like the Heat Bank for wood, Food Bank if they need food, Community Care for social activities or rides to the doctor, or other resources.
+5. SIRCH could refer them to other resources like the Heat Bank for wood, Food Bank if they need food, Community Care for social activities or rides to the doctor.

 Help us help residents like Martha and Tom.
 Give to Gifts from the Heart!

 Get your tickets now for a chance to be one of three participants in the first ever Shopping Cart Showdown at Haliburton’s Thrift Warehouse!
 First prize – $1,000 in cash, second prize – $150 VISA + $100 Thrift Warehouse gift certificate, third prize – $125 Thrift Warehouse gift certificate.